Letters of Demand and Their Usages in Singapore

 A letter of demand (LOD) is a letter setting out a list of demands for the recipient to comply with.
 LODs are usually sent by lawyers on behalf of their clients, threatening legal action if the demands are not satisfied within a certain period of time.

-A writ of summons is a formal court document commencing legal proceedings.
-To start a lawsuit, a writ is filed with the court, and subsequently served onto the defendant.
+An originating claim is a formal court document commencing legal proceedings.
+To start a lawsuit, a claim is filed with the court, and subsequently served onto the defendant.
 Sometimes, legal actions are commenced without the sending of an LOD beforehand.

 In contrast, an LOD is not a formal court document.
 Following the issue of an LOD, the claimant may choose to commence legal proceedings, pursue alternative courses of action, or drop the matter altogether.